AbuEnayetSiddique/AbusBooksStore/AbusBookStore/README.txt

 1529
-Added a new folder in the Areas/View with the same name as the Controller and Added a new ‘Index’ view to the folder and modified the code from the Category Index View.txt file
+Added a new folder in the Areas/View with the same name as the Controller and Added a new ‘Index’ view to the folder and modified the code from the Category Index View.txt file.